FOOLSLULLABY/FOOLSLULLABY/README.md

  ![cookie-run-cookie-run-ovenbreak](https://github.com/user-attachments/assets/98fdb32d-4865-4f85-97c6-fce482de1285)

 # **JUST A HEADS UP!**
-I am never completely stable!
+'^' I am never completely stable!
 However, i'm not gonna force 'you' to interact with care 24/7 since it won't quite matter!
 I *will* breakdown randomly no matter what is said or done!

+'^' I may ALSO be extremely protective over my oomfs.
+I easily hold grudges against people, and i don't easily forgive.

 > I am currently diagnosed with GAD and PTSD!
 However, i'm looking into getting help for my dizzy spells and random moodswings!
 > That being said..
 I do LOVE hiding/sitting/cuddling, be it with an oomf or not!
 I am comforted by not being alone, even on games or so!